Generic name: lanreotide [ lan-REE-oh-tide ]

 Use: Treatment of patients with unresectable, well or moderately-differentiated, locally advanced, or metastatic gastroenteropancreatic neuroendocrine tumors (GEP-NETs) to improve progression-free survival.

 120 mg by deep subcutaneous injection every 4 weeks

 Comments: If patients are already being treated for GEP-NETs, do not administer an additional dose for the treatment of carcinoid syndrome.

 Use: For the treatment of carcinoid syndrome; when used, it reduces the frequency of short-acting somatostatin analog rescue therapy.

 What happens if I miss a dose?

-Somatuline Depot is usually given every 4 weeks for 3 months at a time.
-Contact your doctor for instructions if you miss an appointment for your Somatuline Depot injection.
+Call your doctor for instructions if you miss an appointment for your Somatuline Depo injection.

 What happens if I overdose?